Authentication & Security

 3. Log in with your Luciq account and approve access

-4. Your IDE stores the credentials - this is a one-time step
+4. Your IDE exchanges the authorization code for a token and stores it - this is a one-time step

-OAuth uses **Dynamic Client Registration** (DCR), so no pre-configuration or API keys are needed.
-Your IDE registers itself automatically during the authorization flow.
+OAuth uses the **authorization-code grant with PKCE** (`S256`) and **Dynamic Client Registration** (DCR), so no pre-configuration, client secrets, or API keys are needed.
+Your IDE registers itself and reports its client name automatically during the authorization flow, that's the name you'll see on the consent screen.

 ### Revoking OAuth Access